Universality for the focusing nonlinear Schroedinger equation at the gradient catastrophe point: Rational breathers and poles of the tritronquee solution to Painleve I: Analysis near the gradient catastrophe point

-Repeating identical considerations for the behaviour of $h$ near $\ov \a$ we define $\wh \zeta(z; x,t) = \ov {\zeta(\ov z; x,t)}$.
-Before we can proceed with the detailed asymptotic analysis of the Riemann--Hilbert Problem \ref{RHPG}, we need to establish more precisely the relation between the complex parameter $\t(x,t,\e)$ and the $(x,t)$--plane.
+Repeating identical considerations for the behavior of $h$ near $\ov \a$ we define $\wh \zeta(z; x,t) = \ov {\zeta(\ov z; x,t)}$.
+Before we can proceed with the detailed asymptotic analysis of the Riemann--Hilbert Problem \ref{RHPG}, we need to establish more precisely the relation between the complex parameter $\t(x,t,\e)$ and the $(x,t)$-plane.

 We shall consider the {\bf scaling limit} in which $\t$ is {\bf uniformly bounded}; this means that $T(x,t)$ in (\ref{wconf}) must tend to zero as a $\mathcal O(\varepsilon^{\frac 25})$.
-This means that we will be considering some shrinking neighborhood of the point of umbilic catastrophe $(x_0,t_0)$, which will be determined in more details in Sect. \ref{mapxt}.
+Therefore, we will be considering some shrinking neighborhood of the point of umbilic catastrophe $(x_0,t_0)$, which will be determined in more details in Sect. \ref{mapxt}.

 \br Incidentally, one could construct critical initial data for which there is a more degenerate gradient catastrophe $\frac i \varepsilon h(z;x_0,t_0) = \frac {i} \varepsilon (z-\a)^{\frac {2k+3}2}(C_k + \mathcal O(z-\a))$ with $C_k\neq 0$.
 The case $k=0$ correspond to a regular (non-gradient catastrophe) point $(x_0,t_0)$, where the local parametrix is written in terms of Airy functions.
 The case $k=1$ is the one under scrutiny now and corresponds to a parametrix written in terms of Painlev\'e\ I. For $k\geq 2$ it is easy to speculate that the PI parametrix needs to be substituted by a member of the Painlev\'e\ I hierarchy.
 This will be investigated elsewhere. \er